 Graduate Writing Groups

 Graduate Writing Groups are designed for students working on long-form writing projects.
-They meet for 10 weeks on Zoom for 2-hour-long facilitated writing sessions.
+They typically meet for ~10 weeks on Zoom for lightly facilitated writing sessions lasting between 2-4 hours, depending on the group.
 Weekly meetings prioritize protected writing time, accountability, and habit-building in a small-group setting.
-Participants must commit to the full program and 80% or better attendance.
 Sessions follow a three-part format: 1) communal opening check-in; 2) dedicated, quiet working time; and 3) communal debrief and reflection.
+Sessions do not allow for writing feedback and instruction -- please make individual appointments for that.
+To get the most from the group, we prefer that participants commit to the full program and 80% or better attendance, though we understand that Life Happens and welcome drop-ins to groups as space allows.

 Thesis & Dissertation Format/Review